Thrift Savings Plan (TSP)

 What’s New With TSP

-All eligible employees are automatically enrolled in TSP at a three percent contribution rate.
+All eligible employees are automatically enrolled in TSP at a five percent contribution rate.

 Review more of the latest updates and information from TSP, including announcements, scheduled system outages and contribution limits and rates.

 For Civilian Pay questions, please contact your Customer Service Representative (CSR).
 Contact your immediate supervisor for more details.